SeanBasu/test/README.md

 Use list command to list files in given path.
 By using help for this command, you will see it takes parameters:

-- --allocation string --Allocation ID
+- --allocation string Allocation ID
-- --remotepath string --Remote path to list from (Required for --allocation)
+- --remotepath string Remote path to list from (Required for --allocation)
-- --authticket string --Auth ticket fot the file to download if you dont own it
+- --authticket string Auth ticket fot the file to download if you dont own it
-- --lookuphash string --The remote lookuphash of the object retrieved from the list
+- --lookuphash string The remote lookuphash of the object retrieved from the list

 Command